Armiger

 In heraldry, an armiger is a (natural or juridical) person entitled to use a heraldic achievement (e.g., bear arms, an "armour-bearer") either by hereditary right, grant, matriculation, or assumption of arms.
-Such a person is said to be armigerous; a family or a clan likewise.
+Such a person is said to be armigerous; the term has also been informally applied to clans and families.
+In Scotland, however, heraldic authorities including the Lord Lyon King of Arms and the Standing Council of Scottish Chiefs have noted that, properly speaking, arms belong to individual armigers rather than to a clan or family collectively.

 Etymology

 The Latin word armiger literally means "arms-bearer".
 In high and late medieval England, the word referred to an esquire attendant upon a knight, but bearing his own unique armorial device.

 Armiger was also used as a Latin cognomen, and is now found as a rare surname in English-speaking countries.

+Overuse

+By the end of the 16th century, the pretentious use of armiger as a quasi-title was being mocked by Shakespeare in his character Robert Shallow, a justice of the peace: